The Mother of FreeCalypso desires to build the following additional hardware products after our current FCDEV3B:

 The Mother's desired solution is to build our own Handset Motherboard Prototype (HSMBP).
 It would have the same Calypso core chipset as our current FCDEV3B (or maybe the quadband version), plus a 176x220 pixel color LCD (same size as on the D-Sample, which is one of the industry standard sizes), a keypad with 21 main buttons and 3 side buttons like on the D-Sample and on the Pirelli DP-L10, and the rest of the peripherals for a standard handset motherboard.
 It would be laid out as close as possible to a real handset motherboard product, but with all off-board components including the battery attached via connectors, so that the HSMBP can be used bare on a lab bench without a plastic case to hold everything together.

 DISCLAIMER: All of the above plans are currently very nebulous, and totally subject to change many times over.
 FreeCalypso is mostly a one woman project, and the Mother is currently very overworked.
-The current plan is to bring our current FCDEV3B to sellable product status first, and then do a bunch of work on the software/firmware side; only after all that will I be able to contemplate more seriously what our next step should be on the hardware front.
+However, if you have an active interest in one of these plans and would be able to provide the financial sponsorship to make it happen, please email Mychaela.